-The lesbian, gay, bisexual, and transgender (LGBT) community in Westchester is as diverse as the general population.
+The lesbian, gay, bisexual, and transgender, or LGBT, community in Westchester is as diverse as the general population.
 We live in all parts of the county, have varied family structures, work at different types of jobs and come from myriad racial, ethnic and socioeconomic backgrounds.
 Some of us live as totally open lesbian, gay, bisexual or transgender people — others remain in the closet for fear of reprisal.
 What we all have in common is the desire to be treated as equal citizens in our daily lives.

 The LGBT Advisory Board is not currently seeking new members, but please check back periodically for status updates.